bigandy/big-andy.co.uk/content/plugins/gutenberg/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Block editor for WordPress.
-This is the development plugin for the new block editor in core.
-Warning: This is beta software, do not run on real sites!
+A new editing experience for WordPress is in the works, with the goal of making it easier than ever to make your words, pictures, and layout look just right.
+This is the beta plugin for the project.

 == Description ==

 The goal of the block editor is to make adding rich content to WordPress simple and enjoyable.

-<strong>Warning: This is beta software, do not run on production sites!</strong>
+<strong>This is beta software.</strong>

 The new post and page building experience will make writing rich posts effortless, making it easy to do what today might take shortcodes, custom HTML, or "mystery meat" embed discovery.